Doubly minimized Petz and sandwiched Renyi mutual information: Properties: Main results

 \subsection{Properties of the doubly minimized Petz R\'enyi mutual information}

 In this section, we present our findings on properties of the doubly minimized PRMI of order $\alpha$.
-We thereby focus on $\alpha\in (\frac{1}{2},1)$ because this will turn out to be the relevant range for the subsequent application of the doubly minimized PRMI in binary quantum state discrimination (Theorem~\ref{thm:direct}).
+We thereby focus on $\alpha\in [\frac{1}{2},1]$ because this will turn out to be the relevant range for the application of the doubly minimized PRMI in binary quantum state discrimination~\cite{burri2025prmisrmi2}.
 Several assertions are extended to larger ranges of $\alpha$ whenever the proof technique permits a straightforward extension.

-In Theorem~\ref{thm:convexity}, we show that the minimization problem underlying the doubly minimized PRMI of order $\alpha$ is jointly convex for any $\alpha\in [\frac{1}{2},1)$, see~\eqref{eq:joint-convexity}.
+In the following theorem (Theorem~\ref{thm:convexity}), we show that the minimization problem underlying the doubly minimized PRMI of order $\alpha$ is jointly convex in the quantum states $\sigma_A$ and $\tau_B$ for any $\alpha\in [\frac{1}{2},1)$, see~\eqref{eq:joint-convexity}.
 In~\cite{lapidoth2019two}, joint convexity has been proved for the classical case.
-More precisely, in~\cite[Lemma~15]{lapidoth2019two}, the joint convexity of $D_\alpha(P_{XY}\| Q_XR_Y)$ in $Q_X$ and $R_Y$ has been proved for any $\alpha\in [\frac{1}{2},\infty)$.
+More precisely, in~\cite[Lemma~15]{lapidoth2019two}, the joint convexity of $D_\alpha(P_{XY}\| Q_XR_Y)$ in the PMFs $Q_X$ and $R_Y$ has been proved for any $\alpha\in [\frac{1}{2},\infty)$.
 Our proof for the quantum case follows the same scheme as the aforementioned proof for the classical case.
 The main difference lies in one particular proof step where the proof for the classical case employs the Cauchy-Schwarz inequality for $\mathbb{R}^2$ with the standard inner product~\cite[Eq.~(227)]{lapidoth2019two} in the form

 In order to prove joint convexity for the quantum case, we employ an operator version of this inequality instead (Lemma~\ref{lem:cs}), which follows from the subadditivity of the geometric operator mean.
 Remarkably, Lemma~\ref{lem:cs} shows that the Cauchy-Schwarz inequality~\eqref{eq:cs} can be lifted from the positive real axis to positive semidefinite operators.
-The proof of Lemma~\ref{lem:cs} is given in Appendix~\ref{app:lem:cs} and the proof of Theorem~\ref{thm:convexity} is given in Appendix~\ref{app:convexity}.

 \begin{lem}[Operator inequality from subadditivity of geometric operator mean] Let $X_A,X_A'\in \mathcal{L}(A), Y_B,Y_B'\in \mathcal{L}(B)$ be positive semidefinite.
 Then